kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md

 * Data ingested into independent Aggregator component
 * Idle (sharing), Cluster Management sharing, and Network are computed a priori
 * Distributed tracing integrated into core workflows
-* No more pre-computed "agg stores"
+* No more pre-computed "AggStores"; this reduces the memory footprint of Kubecost
    * Request-level caching still in effect

 <details>